 Termination - in which the employee is terminated for cause.
-Employees who engage in misconduct, as outlined in Agency Personnel Policy 260 (Gross Misconduct) or who violate Policy 255(Ethical Guidelines) or Policy 370 (Drug and Alcohol Free Workplace) may be subject to immediate termination without prior use of progressive discipline.
+Employees who engage in misconduct including but not limited to those outlined as "Unacceptable Activities" in Agency Personnel Policy 350 (Misconduct) or who violate Policy 115 (Ethical Guidelines) or Policy 185 (Drug and Alcohol Free Workplace) may be subject to immediate termination without prior use of progressive discipline.
 The termination will be presented to the employee in the form of a Termination Notice and be placed in the employee's Head Start/State Pre-K and Agency Personnel File.